 Benefits of Dental Implants

 The benefits of dental implants are numerous and significant compared to non-implant retained options in tooth replacement.
-First, dental implants look and feel just like the rest of your teeth, which allows you to eat, speak, and smile with full confidence once again.
+Replacing the entire tooth allows you to benefit from various advantages that aren’t possible using any other treatment, including:

-Missing Single Tooth
+Missing 1 Tooth

 A single dental implant consists of a small titanium post that is surgically implanted beneath the gum line.
 Here, it acts as a prosthetic root for the tooth replacement that is attached with a connecting abutment and porcelain crown.